Enjoy Woodstock’s main Winter events:

 For the beautiful drive, and stop at Artistree for an art exhibit or a class, and at Teago General Store

 Specifically, Artisan Park, home to Blake Hill preserves (where we get all our jams), Silo Distillery, Harpoon Brewery, and Vermont Farmstead Cheese Co.

-Woodstock, “one of the prettiest small town in America” puts on a show early December.
+Woodstock, “one of the prettiest small towns in America” puts on a show early December.
 Join us for some Winter Wonderland Magic during Wassail Weekend in Woodstock.
-Complete with twinkly lights, carol singing, carriage parades, live music, and so much more, this 19th...read more
+Complete with twinkling lights, carol singing, carriage parades, live music, and so much more, this...read more